Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 An important step.
 Things only happen when there is a tangible goal for the business.
 MDM drives two main types of value streams:

 1. MDM drives a short-term return on its investment by managing inconsistencies, improving analysis and reducing the effort to visualise and analyse data.
 It boosts responses to customers and partners.
 2. A longer-term return is the capability to model and simulate how changes affect business performance.
 MDM allows business modelling and testing, which can make analytics a strategic investment.
-It supports acquisition and integration, by ensuring that new systems can adapt to existing data.
+It supports acquisition and integration by ensuring new systems adapt to existing data.

 It is vital to maintain both the vision (Analytics as a strategic enabler) and the short-term gains (we can show value in the short term by doing -something-) when explaining the importance of MDM and a broader data strategy.

 ## 2. Identify Master Data

-At the start of any project, identify the relevant master data needed.
-Not all the master data you may ever need, and certainly not all the data.
+At the start of any project, identify the relevant master data for that project, not all the master data you may ever need, and certainly not all the data you have.

 The following characteristics help identify Master Data: